Licheng-Guo/LeetCodeNotes/09_2020_tree_1_diameter_of_binary_tree.md

 Compared to the diameter problem, another difference is that the solution of the sub-problems rely on the current min/max value.
 On the other hand, the diameter of sub-trees is independent of the outside structures or node value.

 I think this implemention works on any DAG.

+Note that it is very clever to pass by value instead of pass by reference.
+If we choose to pass by reference, we must restore to the previous mi/mx when backtracking.
+However, this is automatically achieved if we pass by value.

 ```c++
 class Solution {